Decrease Stress and Bond with Your Dog Through Training

 Dogs who are immunosuppressed (such as those with cancer) need to be cautious going to places with a lot of dogs because their immune system cannot fight as well as a normal immune system.
 Training at home limits your dog’s exposure to contagious diseases and parasites.

-It doesn’t really matter what you decide to train your dog to do.
-The key element is that you and your dog are working together, exercising your dog’s brain and bonding.
+It doesn’t matter what you decide to train your dog to do.
+The key element is that you and your dog work together, exercise your dog’s brain, and bond.

-Tricks can be a great place to start, as they are low-pressure even for detail-minded humans.
-Start with something simple, and then see where you and your dog go from there.
+Tricks can be a great place to start, as they are low-pressure, even for detail-minded humans.
+Start with something simple, like shaking paws, and then see where you and your dog go from there.

 Training your dog has many benefits, both for ease of daily life and for your dog’s mental and emotional well-being.